kvatnynito/P2-1-secops-detections-sentinel/README.md

+# P2-1: Security Operations & Detection Engineering

-## SecOps & Detections
+## Overview

-This project showcases hands-on Security Operations (SecOps) skills using Microsoft Sentinel.
+This repo is planned to document hands-on Security Operations (SecOps) and detection engineering work using Microsoft Sentinel.

-It includes detection rules, incident investigations, log samples, and automation scripts used to identify and respond to suspicious activity in a simulated enterprise environment.
+It is intended to focus on detection rules, incident investigations, log analysis, and automation workflows used to identify and respond to suspicious activity in a simulated enterprise environment.

+This project is part of Portfolio 2 and is planned as the next phase after completion of Portfolio 1, which focuses on lab infrastructure, telemetry pipelines, and investigation workflows built in Proxmox.

+---

+## Status

+**Current state:** Planned
+**Execution state:** Not yet started
+**Prerequisite:** Portfolio 1 completion

+This repo is being prepared in advance so that the project scope, folder structure, and expected deliverables are already defined before hands-on work begins.

+---

-## 🎯 Objectives
+## Planned Objectives

-This project demonstrates real-world SecOps and SIEM capabilities, including:
+This project is intended to demonstrate practical SecOps and SIEM skills, including:

-- Writing custom detection rules
+- writing custom detection rules
-- Building Microsoft Sentinel KQL queries
+- building Microsoft Sentinel KQL queries
-- Performing incident investigations
+- performing incident investigations
-- Ingesting and analyzing Windows, Linux, and Sysmon logs
+- ingesting and analyzing Windows, Linux, and Sysmon logs
-- Designing SecOps architecture diagrams
+- documenting detection logic and investigation findings
-- Using automation/scripts to enrich detections
+- using automation or scripts to support detections and triage

-## 📁 What’s Inside
+---

+## Planned Repository Structure

-- `docs/` – reports, playbooks, baselines, diagrams
+- `docs/` — reports, playbooks, investigation notes, diagrams, templates
-- `scripts/` – Python/PowerShell/Bash utilities
+- `scripts/` — Python, PowerShell, or Bash utilities used for enrichment or automation
-- `lab/` – sample logs, datasets, IaC
+- `lab/` — sample logs, test datasets, or supporting lab notes
-- `.github/` – issue/PR templates
+- `.github/` — issue or pull request templates (optional)

+---

-## 🧪 Lab Setup (Quick Start)
+## Planned Lab Setup
-**Host Options**
-- Proxmox
-- VMware
-- Hyper-V
-- Docker

-**Lab Machines**
+### Host Platform
+This project is planned to use the Proxmox-based lab environment built in Portfolio 1.

+### Planned Lab Systems
+Potential systems for testing and log generation may include:

 - Windows Server 2019
 - Ubuntu 22.04
 - Kali Linux

-**Network**
+### Planned Network Components
 - pfSense
-- Two VLANs:
-  - Home
-  - Lab

-**Cloud (Azure)**
+- segmented lab networking carried over from Portfolio 1

+### Planned Cloud Components
 - Microsoft Sentinel
 - Log Analytics Workspace
 - Microsoft Defender for Cloud
 - Azure AD / Entra ID

-This entire environment can be recreated with minimal cost using an Azure free trial.
-You can recreate this with minimal cost using an Azure trial subscription.

-## ▶️ How to Run (Testing & Execution)
+This environment is intended to combine the local Proxmox homelab with Azure trial or free-tier resources where possible.

+---

+## Planned Workflow

+Once execution begins, the intended workflow for this repo is:

-**1. Generate test events**
+### 1. Generate test activity
-- nmap -A <target>
+Examples may include:

-- Failed login attempts
+- failed login attempts
-- Suspicious PowerShell scripts
+- suspicious PowerShell execution
 - Sysmon event generation
+- Linux authentication events
+- network scans such as Nmap

-**2. Load logs into Sentinel**
+### 2. Ingest or connect logs into Sentinel
+Planned log sources may include:

-- Upload Windows Event Logs
+- Windows Event Logs
 - Sysmon logs
-- Linux auth logs
-- Custom logs

-**3. Run detection rules**
-- Open Sentinel → Analytics
-- Create custom detection
-- Paste your KQL rule
-- Set severity + tactics (MITRE ATT&CK)
-- Save & run

-**4. Trigger & investigate incidents**
-- Confirm alerts fire
-- Open the “Incidents” blade
-- Document the investigation in docs/Incident_Report_TEMPLATE.md

-## 📊 Deliverables
-✅ Detection rules (KQL)

-✅ Incident reports documenting triage & findings

-✅ Log samples for reproducible testing

-✅ Architecture flow diagram showing log ingestion paths

-✅ Screenshots of alerts & incident timelines

-## 🧠 What I Learned
-- How SIEMs ingest & normalize logs
-- How to identify suspicious patterns in Windows, Linux, and Sysmon logs
-- Writing detection logic using KQL (Kusto Query Language)
-- Connecting multiple log sources to Sentinel
-- Building alerts that align with MITRE ATT&CK
-- Investigating alerts & documenting root cause
-- Using Azure’s cloud-native SecOps tools in a real environment

-## ✅ Next Steps
-- Add 10+ new detection rules (brute force, malware, lateral movement)
-- Integrate a SOAR (Logic Apps) workflow for automated response
-- Add enrichment scripts to correlate IPs with VirusTotal/AbuseIPDB
-- Add more sample logs (Apache, Sysmon v13, Windows DNS logs)
-- Build a small threat-hunting workbook with custom dashboards
-## ⚖️ License
-MIT – see `LICENSE`.
+- Linux authentication logs
+- custom or sample log sources

+### 3. Build and test detection rules
+Planned activities include:

+- writing KQL-based analytics rules
+- mapping detections to MITRE ATT&CK
+- tuning alert logic
+- validating expected alert behavior

+### 4. Investigate triggered incidents
+Planned activities include:

+- confirming alerts fire as expected
+- reviewing incidents in Sentinel
+- documenting triage steps, findings, and conclusions
+- saving investigation artifacts in the repo

+---

+## Planned Deliverables

+This repo is expected to eventually include:

+- KQL detection rules
+- incident reports documenting triage and findings
+- sample log data for reproducible testing
+- diagrams showing log ingestion and detection flow
+- screenshots of alerts, incidents, and investigation timelines
+- enrichment or helper scripts used during analysis

+---

+## Planned Skill Areas

+This project is intended to help build experience in:

+- SIEM operations
+- detection engineering
+- KQL query writing
+- log analysis across Windows, Linux, and Sysmon
+- MITRE ATT&CK-aligned alerting
+- incident triage and documentation
+- cloud-native SecOps tooling in Azure

+---

+## Planned Next Steps

+When work begins on this repo, the initial implementation focus will likely be:

+- establish Sentinel workspace and basic data sources
+- prepare sample logs or test event generation
+- create first custom detections
+- validate alert and incident workflow
+- document repeatable investigation steps

+Future expansion may include:

+- additional detection rules for brute force, malware, and lateral movement
+- Logic Apps / SOAR workflow integration
+- enrichment scripts using sources such as VirusTotal or AbuseIPDB
+- expanded log sources such as Apache or DNS logs
+- threat-hunting workbooks or dashboards

+---

+## License

+MIT — see `LICENSE`.